 While making your own stock does require quite a bit of time (around 3 - 3.5 hours), the majority of this time is passive.
 This means that your attention is only needed for a small amount of time - you can pop your stock on the stove top with the lid on and carry on with whatever you would like to be doing.

 Here's how to make vegetable stock.

-- Place all of your vegetables, herbs and spices into a large casserole pan (the bigger the better).
+- Place all of your vegetables, herbs, spices and a large pinch of salt into a large stock pot (the bigger the better).

 - Top with water so that the water covers the vegetables.
 You just need to leave around 5 centimetres of space at the top of the pan so that it doesn't bubble over.

-- Bring the pot to a boil and then reduce to simmer.
+- Bring the pot to a boil and then reduce to a low heat to simmer.
 Leave to simmer on the lowest heat with the lid on for around 3 hours.

 - After 3 hours, turn off the heat.
 Remove the larger vegetables like the carrots, onion and celery and discard.

 - Place a sieve over the top of another large pan or bowl and carefully strain the stock through the sieve.
 Discard the remnants in the sieve.

 - Divide the stock between clean glass jars.
 Place the lid on each jar and label each jar with "vegetable stock" and the date.